Eaternity/eaternity-website/_posts/meals/0000-01-01-eat-at-home.md

   <div class="row big-push-top big-push-bottom verticalAlign" id="award">
     <div class="col-xs-12 col-sm-5">
       <div>
-        <h1>The Eaternity Meal</h1>
+        <h1>Eaternity Climate Award</h1>
-        <p>Meals are granted climate-friendly status if they belong to the top 20% of all meals being served (currently 76'034 in our database).
-A climate friendly meal has at least <span class="semiBold">50% LESS CO₂</span> emissions then the average meal.</p>
+        <p>Meals (or products) are granted climate-friendly status if they are better then most meals being served (currently 76'034 in our database).
+A climate friendly meal has at least <span class="semiBold">40% LESS CO₂</span> emissions then the average meal.</p>
 				<p>Check our <a href="/blog/data-updates">latest update on the data</a> for more details</p>.
         <a class="button" href="/contact">Contact us<i class="fa fa-angle-right fa-lg"></i></a>
       </div>